-3.2.4 Summary on Simulating the Atmospheric Boundary Layer
+3.2.4 Summary on Simulating the Atmospheric Bourdary Layer

 The point of the previous two sections (3.2.2 and 3.2.3) was to cite evidence of our ability to simulate at least the main features of the lower portion of the atmospheric boundary layer in wind tunnels.
-No attempt was made to include in detail all of the various techniques that have been used, as that is beyond the scope of this guideline.
+Mo attempt was made to include in detail all of the various techniques that have been used, as that is beyond the scope of this guideline.
 The point is only to show that it can and indeed has been done through various schemes.

-Adequate simulations of the neutral atmospheric boundary layer have been obtained using short tunnels with either active or passive devices and long tunnels.
+Adequate simulations of the neutral atmospheric boundary layer have been obtained using short turnels with either active or passive devices and long tunnels.
 Strengths and weaknesses of the three types, as far as their ability to produce adequate boundary layers is concerned, appear to be evenly balanced.
 Hence, no one technique or system is recommended over any other.
-Due to the large number of permutations and combinations and to the possible large changes in boundary layer structure with seemingly small changes in configuration, however, it is imperative that, whatever technique is used, the boundary layer characteristics are adequately documented.
+(However, see further discussion in Chapter 4).
+Due to the large number of permutations and combinations and to the possible large charges in boundary layer structure with seemingly small changes in configuration, however, it is imperative that, whatever technique is used, the boundary layer characteristics are adequately documented.

-Simulations of diabatic boundary layers have been accomplished using wind tunnels with heated and cooled floors, but present technology allows only small deviations from neutrality, i.e., mildly stable or mildly unstable.
-Also, because normal roughness elements on the floor would reduce heat transfer even further, most measurements to date have been made over smooth wind tunnel floors.
-Recent exceptions indicate experiments over cooled, roughened terrain made from formed aluminium foil by Peterson and Cermak (1979) and unstable boundary layers developed by Rey et al. (1979).
-As we have seen in Figure 22, the inability to use a rough surface could be important, at least for unstable flows and large roughness lengths.
+Simulations of diabatic boundary layers have been accomplished using wind tunnels with heated and cocled floors, but present technology allows only small deviations from neutrality, i.e., mildly stable or mildly urstable.
+Also, because roughness elements on the floor would reduce heat transfer even further, essentially all measurements to date have been made over smooth wind tunnel floors.
+As we have seen in Figure 22, the inatility to use a rough surface could be important, at least for unstable flows and large roughness lengths.